Marina Hyde: The Guardian

-A few months later, Caseby once again objected to an article by Hyde in which, according to Roy Greenslade, she was "employing irony", in a reference to Page 3 models following a comment on Twitter by Rupert Murdoch and the use by The Sun of a photograph of model Reeva Steenkamp in a bikini, on the day after her murder.
-Caseby objected to the article, and complained to The Guardians readers' editor, but his complaint was the only one received.

 Hyde received two awards from the Sports Journalists' Association (SJA) in February 2020, including Sports Journalist of the Year, the first woman to receive the award in its 43-year history.
 The other award was for Sports Columnist of the Year.
-She had written columns during the year on Prime Minister Theresa May’s decision to award a knighthood to Geoff Boycott, Tiger Woods’s performance at the 2019 Masters, and male responses to the FIFA Women's World Cup that year.
+She had written columns during the year on Prime Minister Theresa May's decision to award a knighthood to Geoff Boycott, Tiger Woods's performance at the 2019 Masters, and male responses to the FIFA Women's World Cup that year.

 Hyde has won awards for her journalism.
 In 2017 she was named Political Commentator of the Year at the Editorial Intelligence Comment Awards, as well as winning the Commentariat of the Year Award.
 At the 2018 Editorial Intelligence Comment Awards, she received the Commentator of the Year award.
 In 2019, she won Political Commentator of the Year at the National Press Awards.
 Also in 2019, she received the Columnist of the Year award at the British Journalism Awards.
 She won the same award again at the British Journalism Awards in 2020.
 Also in 2020, she became the first woman ever to win the Sports Journalist of the Year award at the British Sports Journalism Awards.
 At the same event, she also won Sports Columnist of the Year.
 In 2020 Hyde won the London Press Club's Edgar Wallace Award for writing or reporting of the highest quality.

 Other work

 Hyde's book about celebrity, Celebrity: How Entertainers Took Over the World and Why We Need an Exit Strategy, was published in 2009.
 What Just Happened?!, a collection of her Guardian columns written between 2016 and 2022, was published in 2022.
+She helped prepare and proof read Piers Morgan's The Insider: The Private Diaries of a Scandalous Decade, in the acknowledgments of which she is described as Morgan's "best friend".

 She appeared occasionally on the BBC's Newsnight Review.

+Hyde has been a writer on HBO series Avenue 5 and in 2022, Hyde was hired as a writing executive producer on an HBO pilot originating from director Sam Mendes about the process of superhero filmmaking in Hollywood called The Franchise.
+The series premiered on 6 October 2024 and was cancelled after one season.

+In November 2023, Hyde began hosting a podcast with Richard Osman, titled The Rest Is Entertainment.

 Personal life

 In 1999, Hyde married Kieran Clifton, a director at the BBC.
-The couple had a child in 2010 and live in London.
+The couple had their first child in 2010 and live in London.
 Their third child was born in the summer of 2014.